TheArturthur/CoppermindScraper/Cosmere/Tear.md

 [[Dajer\|Dajer]] shows [[Sixth of the Dusk\|Dusk]] an image of a world where “enormous, ghostly apparitions dominated the skyline.”
 [[Eddlin\|Ed]] tells [[Leonore\|Leonore]] about a world with “strange freezing winds that left icy sheets over everything.”
 The [[Eelakin\|Eelakin]] originally came from a world with "empires, and vast cities, and wars."
+"Three worlds where dragons ruled," which Hoid is searching for on his quest to find Valor.
 There are planets that must exist because of other species seen across the cosmere:

 The [[Sleepless\|Sleepless]] homeworld is not any other known world.
 The planet the [[Fay\|Fay]] (a type of Invested being Hoid refers to, similar to [[Seon\|seons]] or [[Hijo\|spirits]]) originate from.
 The homeworld of a reptilian species, a member of which served [[Riina\|Riina]] on Lumar by impersonating [[Charlie\|Charlie]]
 The homeworld of a species allied with the [[Malwish\|Malwish]] empire, who are accustomed to temperatures high enough to cook a human
+The planet that Creed Wraiths, a type of [[Cognitive Shadow\|Cognitive Shadow]], originate from.
 There are planets which are the source of mysterious artifacts and Investiture:

-The planet where Hoid obtained a "scary" magic system that lets him know where he needs to be.
+The planet where Hoid obtained the , a "scary" magic system that lets him know where he needs to be.
 Planet(s) where systems of as-yet-unrevealed Investiture that would work well with a wizard staff.
 The planet(s) [[Iyatil\|Iyatil]] visited to obtain her collection of artifacts from around the cosmere.
 Her artifacts of unknown origin are:
 "a silvery horn or claw from some great beast".